What is Halal Certification?

 - Cleanliness, Sanitary, and food safety.

-- the overall aspects of the premises.
+- The overall aspects of the premises.

 - Tools, Apparatus, and machines.

-- Packaging and labelling.
+- Packaging and labeling.

 Once the Halal audit is complete, a Technical Committee will review the documents and the audit report submitted by the Auditors.
 If the audit report is satisfactory and the business or products satisfy the Halal certification criteria, Then the Halal Certification body issues the Halal Certificate.